Nikkcom/3-in-a-row-multiplayer/README.md

 Planned Features:

-Online multiplayer: Support multiplayer functionality across different devices.
-Players will be able to connect to a game session using a unique join code, allowing friends to join and play together.
+Online multiplayer: Multiplayer functionality across different devices.
+Players will be able to connect to a game session using a unique code, allowing users to join and play together.